 Accessible and Comprehensive

-Because we are an online organization, you don’t need to live near or travel to a Taoist center to access Taoism, we bring Taoist teachings to you in the comfort of your own home.
-While we highly recommend in-person training and retreats in addition to your at-home practice, this website can support your Taoist education and cultivation, whether or not you have access to a physical Taoist Center.
+Because we are an online organization, you don’t need to go to a physical Taoist center or temple to access Taoism, we bring Taoist teachings to you in the comfort of your own home.

 Our goal is to make Taoism accessible, so we do our best to provide big-picture, conceptual understandings as well as detailed, “how-to” explanations of many important facets of Taoism.